SAP/cloud-sdk-currency-conversion/packages/core/README.md

-# Currency Conversion Core
+# SAP Cloud SDK Currency Conversion Core

-Currency Conversion is a JS library that you can use to convert currency exchange rates.
+The SAP Cloud SDK currency conversion library is a TypeScript library that you can use to convert currency exchange rates.
 You can perform conversions either with one currency pair or perform multiple conversions through a single API call.
 You can use a data adapter to provide exchange rates, configuration settings, and so on.

 ## Direct Conversions